 - I highly recommend getting your ring professionally cleaned before our session.
 This way there’s that extra sparkle when doing close up details of your ring.

 - If we're at a beach, I may ask you if you want to jump in the water!
-If you're up for it, bring a towel or change of clothes, just in case.
+If you're up for it, bring your bathing suit, a towel and a change of clothes.

-- For those who will be wearing make up on your wedding day, if you have a make up artist in mind, an engagement session is a perfect time to do a trial run.
+- For those who will be wearing make up or having hair done on your wedding day, an engagement session is a perfect time to do a trial run.
 Seeing your make up on camera can help you make any changes before your wedding day.
+If you need recommendations, let me know as I work with a few different hair and make up artists.

 - It's a good time to practice being in front of the camera.
 Having an engagement session is a good way to loosen up and calm the nerves of being photographed before the big day.
 Working with me prior to the day will help me know what poses work, and will make you more at ease.

-- Engagement photos are great for Save-The-Dates!
+- Engagement photos are great for invitations and Save-The-Dates!
 You can use your images we take to send out to guests.
 They're also great to have printed for Wedding Showers or Bachelor/ette Parties!
+If you need some, I offer prints and wedding cards.

 - Fun little bonus: schedule a date night after our session!
 You're already dress up and looking fancy, so capitalize on it and take it as an opportunity to have a date night!